bartuatabek/Tinitron-iOS/README.md

 # Tinitron iOS (Client iOS application for Tinitron)
 (Built for the CS 443 Course Project Group #9)

 Shorten, create and share trusted, powerful links for your business.
-Bitly helps you maximize the impact of every digital initiative.
+Tinitron helps you maximize the impact of every digital initiative.

 ## Features
 **Shorten**